DemKasidet/DemKasidet/README.md

 - 👋 Hi, I’m @DemKasidet
-- 👀 I’m interested in IoT, Web development
+- 👀 I’m interested in IoT, Web development, AI
 - 🌱 I’m currently learning at Com-Sci NU
-- 📫 How to reach me -> :>
+- 📫 How to reach me -> kasidetdem@gmail.com

 <!---
 DemKasidet/DemKasidet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.